Sidor som bilder

 to

 to be watchful, because it is suspicious of itself; of a conscience ever on its guard, that its infirmities may not grow into vices, nor its occasional neglects into allowed omissions.
 But it is chiefly anxious, that its imperfections may not be brought as a charge against religion itself; for may not its enemies say, if he is neglectful of small and easy duties, which cost little, is it probable that he will be at much pains about such as are laborious and difficult?
-Saint Paul never leaves an opening for this censure.
-He always seems to have thought small avenues worth guarding, small kindnesses worth performing, small negligences worth avoiding and his constant practical creed is, that nothing that is a sin is small; that nothing that is right is insignificant.
+Saint Paul never leaves an opening for this censure. always seems to have thought small avenues worth guarding, small kindnesses worth performing, small negligences worth avoiding and his constant practical creed is, that nothing that is a sin is small; that nothing that is right is insignificant.
 But Saint Paul was an accurate master of moral proportion.
 He took an exact measure of the positive and rela tive value of things.
 If he did not treat smaller objects as great ones, if he did

 not